 After long preparations, you are elated to start the first class in a new school.

-Little do you know, that the monster from the neighboring country decided to start his quest for world dominance precisely on the same day, the day of your first class in a new school.
+Little do you know that the monster from the neighboring country decided to start his quest for world dominance precisely on the same day, the day of your first class in a new school.
 Then it hits you.
 It’s not only that you will not go to school.
-You may or may not know, that this moment shuttered the future of your generation.
+You may or may not know that this moment shuttered the future of your generation.
 And the generations to come.
 And not only for your peers.
 That moment devastated the lives of the people in your country.
 And in the entire world for that matter.
-In that moment your generation lost its innocence.
+At that moment, your generation lost its innocence.